Cheryl Strayed: Career

 Three months before Wild was published, actress Reese Witherspoon optioned it for her production company, Pacific Standard.
 Nick Hornby wrote the screenplay, and the film Wild was released in 2014, with Witherspoon portraying Strayed.
 The film was a box office hit, grossing $52.5 million, and led to Academy Award nominations for both Witherspoon and actress Laura Dern, who played Strayed's mother.

-In July 2012, Vintage Books published Strayed's third book: Tiny Beautiful Things: Advice on Love and Life from Dear Sugar, a selection of her 2010-2012 "Dear Sugar" online advice columns.
+In July 2012, Vintage Books published Strayed's third book: Tiny Beautiful Things: Advice on Love and Life from Dear Sugar, a selection of her 2010–2012 "Dear Sugar" online advice columns.
 The book debuted in the advice and self-help category on the New York Times Best Seller list at number 5 and it has also been published internationally.

-Strayed's fourth book, Brave Enough, was published in the United States by Knopf on October 27, 2015, and in the United Kingdom a week later by Atlantic Books.
-It debuted in the advice and self-help category on the New York Times Best Seller list at number 10.
+In November 2022 a tenth anniversary edition of Tiny Beautiful Things was published with six additional columns and a new preface by Strayed.
+The book again appeared on the New York Times bestseller list.

 Tiny Beautiful Things was adapted for the stage by Nia Vardalos, who also starred in the role of Sugar/Cheryl.
 The play was directed by Thomas Kail and debuted at The Public Theater in New York City in 2016 and 2017.
 It is now being staged in several theaters around the nation.
+In June 2022, Hulu ordered a television series adaptation of the book.
+The show was released to critical acclaim on April 7, 2023.
+Strayed was a writer and executive producer on the show.

+Strayed's fourth book, Brave Enough, was published in the United States by Knopf on October 27, 2015, and in the United Kingdom a week later by Atlantic Books.
+It debuted in the advice and self-help category on the New York Times Best Seller list at number 10.

-Strayed is also a public speaker and often gives lectures about her life and books.
+Strayed is also a public speaker and gives lectures about her life and books.
 She travels internationally to meet at writers retreats and lead writing seminars.
 In 2017, she taught a writing workshop to students at BlinkNow Foundation's Kopila Valley School in Surkhet, Nepal; the conversations she had with girls at the school led her to make a short film on the topic of chhaupadi, a form of menstrual taboo which prohibits Hindu women and girls from participating in normal family activities while menstruating.

 Strayed has hosted two hit podcasts for The New York Times.
-In 2020, she hosted Sugar Calling and from 2014-2018 she co-hosted Dear Sugars with Steve Almond.
+From 2014 to 2018 she co-hosted Dear Sugars with Steve Almond.
 The podcast was produced by The New York Times and WBUR, Boston's National Public Radio affiliate.

 The New York Times Company announced the launch of the podcast Sugar Calling on April 3, 2020.
 The first episode of the show was an interview with George Saunders.
-The podcast was inspired by Strayed's advice column on The Rumpus called "Dear Sugar."
-The podcast began during the COVID-19 pandemic and focused on the advice authors had for coping.
+The podcasts were inspired by Strayed's advice column on The Rumpus called "Dear Sugar."
+The podcast began during the COVID-19 pandemic and focused on the advice authors over the age of 60 had for coping.